-The federal historic rehabilitation tax credits are available for income-producing buildings which are listed in the National Register of Historic Places and which are substantially rehabilitated according to the Secretary of Interior’s Standards for Rehabilitation.
-Under this program, 20% of the total qualified rehabilitation expenditures (QRE’s) are returned to the owner in the form of a dollar-for-dollar credit on federal income taxes.
+A federal historic rehabilitation tax credit is available for income-producing buildings which are designated historic by the federal government and which are substantially rehabilitated according to the Secretary of Interior’s Standards for Rehabilitation.
+Under this program, 20 percent of the total qualified rehabilitation expenditures (QRE’s) are returned to the owner in the form of a dollar-for-dollar credit on federal income taxes.

-- The combined hard and soft costs, called qualified rehabilitation expenditures (QREs) or eligible costs on which the 20% credit is based, must exceed the developer’s adjusted basis in the building.
+The combined hard and soft costs, called qualified rehabilitation expenditures (QREs) or eligible costs on which the 20% credit is based, must exceed the developer’s adjusted basis in the building.

-- Work must be reviewed and certified by the National Park Service (NPS).
+Work must be reviewed and certified by the National Park Service (NPS).

-The federal historic tax credits are often twinned with other federal tax credit programs such as the Low Income Housing Tax Credit (LIHTC) or the New Market Tax Credit Program (NMTC).
-The programs work well together and can supply a significant amount of equity to a project.
+HTCs can be monetized and used as project equity through an investment structure that allocates the credits to an investment partner in return for an equity contribution.
+The federal historic tax credits are often twinned with other federal tax credit programs such as the Low-Income Housing Tax Credit (LIHTC) or the New Market Tax Credit Program (NMTC).
+These programs work well together and can supply a significant amount of equity to a project.